-Domestic check-in and check-out is also required when sailing between island groups, where a Local Movement Report (Small Craft) is required.
+Domestic check-in and check-out are also required when sailing between island groups, where a Local Movement Report (Small Craft) is required.

 For more details on sailing formalities, see The Sailing Guide to Tonga.

 Sailing Destinations in Tonga

 One of the most popular sailing groups in Tonga and the whole of the South Pacific is Vava’u.
 It requires no introduction – but you can learn more about it in The Complete Travel Guide to Vava’u.

 Ha’apai should be navigated carefully but provides an interesting array of uninhabited islands and islands that have formed in the past five years.
 See The Complete Guide to Ha’apai for more inspiration.

 Finally, The Niuas often an exciting prospect for yachties, where just about the only visitors to these remote islands are those with their own yacht.
 Find out more about these islands in The Complete Guide to The Niuas.

 More on How to Get to Tonga

 That’s it for our guide on how to get to Tonga.
 For more on the subject, take a look at more of our insightful guides: